sgammon/arlo-api/README.md

 // Now that arlo has been logged in get the device matching type basestation. const device = await arlo.getDevice({ deviceType: 'basestation' });

-// Construct a new basestation object using our arlo client and the the basestation device. const basestation = new Basestation(arlo, device);
+// Construct a new basestation object using our arlo client and the basestation device. const basestation = new Basestation(arlo, device);

 // Setup event listeners.